Russian battlecruiser Pyotr Velikiy: Service history

+Construction and early service

+Yuri Andropov was laid down on 24 April 1986 at the Baltic Shipyard in Leningrad and launched on 29 April 1989.
+In May 1992 all four Kirov-class ships were renamed, and Yuri Andropov became Pyotr Velikiy, after Peter the Great.
+Work on Pyotr Velikiy delayed after the dissolution of the Soviet Union (a fifth ship was laid down in 1989 but it was later cancelled and scrapped).
+In February 1993 it was announced that Pyotr Velikiy will be completed, and work resumed in August.
+At that time two other Kirov-class ships were inactive due to reactor problems, and Admiral Nakhimov was the only battlecruiser in service.
+After completing its sea trials, Pyotr Velikiy was transferred to the Northern Fleet at Severomorsk on 24 November 1996, and underwent further tests in 1997.
+It was commissioned into the Russian Navy on 18 April 1998.
+In August 1998 Russian President Boris Yeltsin observed a naval exercise from aboard the cruiser, which became the flagship of the Northern Fleet.

-In August 2000, Pyotr Velikiy was in the Barents Sea to oversee the largest naval training exercise in a decade, since the fall of the Soviet Union.
-The ship was to be the designated target of the Oscar-II class submarine K-141 Kursk, and was conducting evasive maneuvers when communication with Kursk was lost.
+Starting on 10 August 2000, Pyotr Velikiy was in the Barents Sea to oversee the a large training exercise involving thirty ships and submarines.
+The battlecruiser was to be the designated target of a practice torpedo attack by the Oscar-class submarine Kursk, and was conducting evasive maneuvers when communication with Kursk was lost on 12 August.
 The submarine was later found to have suffered catastrophic torpedo detonations, resulting in the loss of all 118 crew members.
-Pyotr Velikiy guarded the area where the submarine sank during the subsequent salvage operation in 2001.
+Pyotr Velikiy was the first to locate the submarine with its acoustic equipment, and served as the command ship during the subsequent recovery operation in the fall of 2000.
+It patrolled the area around the submarine during the salvaging in August 2001.

-In March 2004, Russian Navy Chief Admiral Vladimir Kuroyedov declared Pyotr Velikiy unfit for service due to problems with the ship's engineering maintenance.
-On 19 April 2004, the cruiser was docked in the floating drydock PD-50 for painting of the underside of the hull, repairs, and examination of the steering system.
-The repairs were completed later that year, and it was carrying out missions again by August.
+In March 2004, the commander-in-chief of the Russian Navy, Admiral of the Fleet Vladimir Kuroyedov, was reported to have said that Pyotr Velikiy was unfit for service due to problems with the ship's maintenance, especially its nuclear reactor.
+He denied the statement within hours, and it was reported that he had made the remark because of a conflict with Admiral Igor Kasatonov, whose nephew, Vladimir Kasatonov, was the captain of Pyotr Velikiy at the time.
+In April 2004, the cruiser was docked in the floating drydock PD-50 for painting of the underside of the hull, repairs, and examination of the steering system.
+The repairs were completed later that year, and she was carrying out missions again by August.
 From September 21 to October 22, 2004 she sailed on her first long voyage.
 Accompanying the aircraft carrier Admiral Kuznetsov, the destroyers Admiral Chabanenko and Admiral Ushakov, as well as several auxiliary ships, she went into the north-western Atlantic in what was the largest Russian naval exercise after the end of the Cold War.